King's Own Calgary Regiment: Into the new millennium 1970-2013

 In the mid-1970s, as well as 1967 & 1974 Pattern jeeps, The King's Own had at one time a seven car troop of Ferret Scout Cars on loan from Lord Strathcona's Horse (RC).
-It was a good solid platform other than jeeps and gave the regiment a real sense of belonging to the Armoured Corps.
+It had a solid platform other than jeeps and gave the regiment a sense of belonging to the Armoured Corps.

 With the introduction of AVGP Cougar in 1978, The King's Own again had an armoured role.
 The unit had four Cougar's in Calgary for local training as well as maintaining its fleet of jeeps in a reconnaissance role.
 The 1967 & 1974 Pattern jeeps were replaced by the Iltis in 1987.

 The Cougar was withdrawn from service in 2006 and the regiment reverted to reconnaissance.
 The Iltis was replaced by the Gielenwagon in 2007 and is the current platform.
 The regiment maintains a fleet 18 of 16 G-Wagons and support vehicles.
 In 2018 the regiment was allocated 4 Tactical Armoured Patrol Vehicles (TAPV) in addition to the G-Wagon fleet.
 2 of the TAPV are Remote Weapon System (RWS) vehicles mounting a C-19 Grenade Launcher and a C6 Machine Gun.
 At the 2018 Soldiers Christmas Dinner, “Calgary” the first TAPV named by the regiment, was unveiled by the Mayor of Calgary, Naheed Nenshi.

-Members of the regiment continued the proud military tradition of the unit by volunteering for United Nations and NATO missions augmenting Canadian Armed Forces regular units on peacekeeping duties in Cyprus, Croatia, Bosnia, Congo, Golan Heights, and Darfur.
+Members of the regiment continued the military tradition of the unit by volunteering for United Nations and NATO missions augmenting Canadian Armed Forces regular units on peacekeeping duties in Cyprus, Croatia, Bosnia, Congo, Golan Heights, and Darfur.